 New for 2020 — Cold Morning Shadow, an upbeat family saga and a celebration of language, friendship, love, and hope.
-Kindle promotion — download free for Kindle or Kindle app through Feb.
-19th.
 The first three chapters are on line here.

-by David A. Woodbury, quality paperback, 702 pages, $16 at amazon, Kindle edition $4.
+by David A. Woodbury, quality paperback, 719 pages, $16 at amazon, Kindle edition $4.
 WANT TO READ THE EBOOK BUT YOU DON’T HAVE A KINDLE?
 EMAIL ME AND REQUEST AN EPUB OR PDF EDITION AT NO CHARGE.
-(UNFORTUNATELY, DUE TO ARRANGEMENTS WITH AMAZON, I CAN’T PROVIDE A KINDLE EDITION THIS WAY — it’s available for purchase, though.)
+(DUE TO AGREEMENT WITH AMAZON, I CAN’T PROVIDE A KINDLE EDITION THIS WAY — it’s available for purchase, though.)

 The story that couldn’t be told until 50 years had passed: Wilton Straed, self-conscious and regrettably cautious, has spent most of his eighteen years raising his sister, “Rockie,” thanks to parents who couldn’t or wouldn’t.
 In 1967 they are uprooted from their urban Virginia “post-European” comforts and dropped into Spearfish, South Dakota, he for one more year of high school, she for two.
 Lionel Comosh, a high school senior and local off-reservation member of the Lakota tribe, is a part-time mechanic in the family business who aspires to more of the same.
 His younger sister, Cyleine, secretly daring, agonizingly sentimental, and a connoisseur of words and numbers, soon befriends the new girl.